 Here is our selection of essential museum memberships to try in San Francisco.

-A dual membership is $180.
-A great option for visiting with friends and family:
+To begin with, dual membership is $180 making it a great option for visiting with friends and family:

 An individual membership costs $45 and includes: